lucidrains/alphafold2/README.md

 ```

-### Todo

-- [ ] pass in the weighted average of the embeddings from the trunk into type-0 of structure module

 ## Sparse Attention

 You can train with Microsoft Deepspeed's <a href="https://www.deepspeed.ai/news/2020/09/08/sparse-attention.html">Sparse Attention</a>, but you will have to endure the installation process.
 It is two-steps.